tcmxx/UnityTensorflowKeras/Documents/Training-PPO.md

 3. Change the BrainType of your brain to `InternalTrainable` in inspector.
 2. Create a Trainer
 	1. Attach a `TrainerPPO.cs` to any GameObject.
-    2. Create a `TrainerParamsPPO` scriptable object with proper parameters in your project and assign it to the Params field in `TrainerPPO.cs`.
+    2. Create a `TrainerParamsPPO` scriptable object with proper parameters in your project(in project window selelct `Create/ml-agent/ppo/TrainerParamsPPO`), and assign it to the Params field in `TrainerPPO.cs`.
     3. Assign the Trainer to the `Trainer` field of your Brain.
 3. Create a Model
 	1. Attach a `RLModelPPO.cs` to any GameObject.
-    2. Create a `RLNetworkSimpleAC` scriptable with proper object in your project and assign it to the Network field in `RLModelPPO.cs`.
+    2. Create a `RLNetworkSimpleAC` scriptable with proper parameters in your project(in project window selelct `Create/ml-agent/ppo/RLNetworkSimpleAC`), and assign it to the Network field in `RLModelPPO.cs`.
     3. Assign the created Model to the `modelRef` field of in `TrainerPPO.cs`

 4. Play and see how it works.